bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 npm install autoprefixer@latest
 ```

 Or if you have used `create-react-app` to create your app, then all you have to do is enable it.
 By default, Autoprefixer is disabled for Grid.
 To switch it on, add this comment ` /* autoprefixer grid: autoplace */` at the top of your CSS file.
-Another option is switching it on

 To see it in action, test your code with their [online tool](https://autoprefixer.github.io/).